nimit95/AndroidProjectStructure/Readme.md

     * **.gradle**

       This is a hidden folder.
-It is used to store downloaded librararies and Gradle cache.
+It is used to store downloaded libraries and Gradle cache.
 It also contains Snapshots and other automatically generated files.
-Generally there is no need to change anything in this folder.
+Generally, there is no need to change anything in this folder.

     * **.idea**

-      Android Studio is based on Intellij by Jetbrain.
-All Intellij IDEs store settings in '.idea' folder of the project.
+      Android Studio is based on IntelliJ by Jetbrain.
+All IntelliJ IDEs store settings in '.idea' folder of the project.
 Example if you increase font for a particular file in Android Studio, the font size remains same when you open the file next time.
-All these type of settings are stored in this folder.
+All these types of settings are stored in this folder.

     * **bulid**